College Student Intern Resume Example

 Use exact phrases from the posting.
 If it says “data analysis,” don’t write “data analytics.”
 Consistency with employer language helps your resume score higher.

-Sprinkle these keywords naturally throughout your resume, especially in your skills and experience sections.
+Sprinkle these keywords naturally throughout your resume, especially in your skills and experience sections, and don’t forget to reinforce them in your cover letter.
 This boosts your chances of getting past the ATS, which filters out about 75% of resumes.

 Landing a job while in college can feel tough, but your resume really matters.
 You don’t need years of work experience to get noticed.